Incubation Committee

 • Each OSGeo Project is recognized as part of the OSGeo foundation, with some liability insurance for your project team, and access to OSGeo donations and annual budget.

-OSGeo Projects are recognized the the foundation of our community, so please join us in building an open source future!
+OSGeo Projects are recognized as the foundation of our community.
+Please join us in building an open source future!

 • Technical: In addition to the base requirement to be geospatial, or of interest to our geospatial community, we celebrate projects that maintain a high degree of technical excellence with end-user documentation and a document release process.